Usos/SPCS/README.md

 ## The citation
 If any code in this reposition is used in any publishable works, please citing:
-  - **Liu Y, Wang T, Duggan B _et al._**, "SPCS:A Spatial and Pattern Combined Smoothing Method for Spatial Transcriptomic Expression", _Briefings in Bioinformatics_ (Under review).
+  - **Liu Y, Wang T, Duggan B _et al._**, "SPCS: A Spatial and Pattern Combined Smoothing Method for Spatial Transcriptomic Expression", _Briefings in Bioinformatics_ (Under review).

 If the test data in this reposition is used in any publishable works, please citing:
   - **Moncada R, Barkley D, Wagner F _et al._**, "Integrating microarray-based spatial transcriptomics and single-cell RNA-seq reveals tissue architecture in pancreatic ductal adenocarcinomas", _Nature Biotechnology_ (2020), 38:333-342.